brutal-org/brutal/readme.md

 ## Build Instructions

-You can find instructions about building BRUTAL [here](book/building.md).
+BRUTAL is pretty easy to to build from source using GNUMake, NASM and LLVM.

+See [building.md](book/building.md) for more details.

 ## Roadmap

 Right now the main goal of brutal is to run doom.

-See the [roadmap](book/roadmap.md) file for more information on how we plan to get there and where you can contribute.
+See [roadmap.md](book/roadmap.md) for more information on how we plan to get there and where you can contribute.

 ## Credits